microsoft/typespec/packages/http-client-javascript/test/scenarios/client/client_context.md

-# Should generate a basic client context factory
+# Should generate a client with complex structure

 ## TypeSpec